Generalized Rindler Wedge and Holographic Observer Concordance: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, starting from the physics of accelerating observers in gravitational systems, we show that Rindler-convexity is an important global constraint that plays a crucial role in consistently dividing degrees of freedom in gravitational spacetime into subregions, as well as in the consistency with Page theorem, strong subadditivity, and possibly with the subalgebra in gravitational systems \cite{Leutheusser:2022bgi}.
+This Rindler-convexity condition is consistent with the convexity condition required in the construction of subregion-subalgebra correspondence \cite{Leutheusser:2022bgi}, which further confirms the consistency of this definition of subregions in gravitational spacetime.

-In holography, we propose new corresponding boundary interpretations of open GRWs, i.e. the GRW/spacetime subregion duality, and compare these to the similar dual interpretations of CWs and EWs.
-We argue that the bulk and boundary geometrical differences reveal the fact that these wedges represent different information in the entanglement structure on the boundary, \ie{} GRW ignores certain IR entanglement structures due to a limited time range on the boundary.
+In holography, we propose new corresponding boundary interpretations of GRWs that only cover part of the boundary spatial subregion, i.e. the GRW/spacetime subregion duality, and compare these to the similar dual interpretations of CWs and EWs.
+We argue that the bulk and boundary geometrical differences reveal the fact that these wedges represent different information in the entanglement structure on the boundary, \ie{} GRW ignores certain long-range entanglement structures due to a limited time range on the boundary.
 We provide evidence for the GRW spacetime subregion duality from the observer correspondence, subalgebra-subregion duality, and the equivalence of the fine-grained entanglement entropy with the differential entropy, i.e. the GRW surface area.

 We also relax the Rindler convexity by introducing a spacetime cutoff in the bulk so that some EWs become Rindler-convex.
-A bulk time cutoff could also eliminate IR entanglement in the gravity subregions.
-Space cutoff with bulk IR geometry modified could change the IR entanglement structure of a state and this could precisely give the dual time band state with IR entanglement structures removed.
+A bulk time cutoff could also eliminate long-range entanglement in the gravity subregions.
+Space cutoff with bulk IR geometry modified could change the long-range entanglement structure of a state and this could precisely give the dual time band state with long-range entanglement structures removed.
 We emphasize the holographic observer correspondence which states that the bulk subregions that can be partitioned by bulk physical observers correspond to the boundary degrees of freedom that can be partitioned by boundary observers.
 A volume law in the entanglement entropy for both the boundary theory and bulk gravitational theory exists with a time cutoff in each theory.